symfony/panther/README.md

 ### Accepting Self-signed SSL Certificates

 To force Chrome to accept invalid and self-signed certificates, set the following environment variable: `PANTHER_CHROME_ARGUMENTS='--ignore-certificate-errors'`
-**This option is insecure**, use it only for testing in controller environment, never in production (e.g. for web crawlers).
+**This option is insecure**, use it only for testing in development environments, never in production (e.g. for web crawlers).

 ### Docker Integration